ibm-cloudintegration/TechCon2020/api-led-integration/API-Led-CP4I.md

 This flow was created also by the Integration Team using the `App Connect Toolkit`.
 Version 11 is used in the Cloud Pak for Integration and has been provided as a bar file.
 You will deploy this bar file like Provider Lookup, but the parameters you use will be different

 ## Implementation of the APIs on the Cloud Pak for Integration

+1. Your instructor will provide the information how to access your lab environments.
+2. Once you have access to your environment, gog into your provided demo environment by selecting the "Developer" Machine from the list of machines
+3. When the developer machine comes up, you can login with the credentials of `ibmuser` and the password of `passw0rd`.
+4. It will drop you to the desktop of the developer machine.
+All of the requisite applications you need are there.
+This includes the Terminal and Web Browser and the Advanced REST Client.
+5. Double Click on the `Terminal` application and it will take you to the command line.
+6. Execute this command to do a